dburkhardt/viash_web/content/docs/reference_config/functionality.md

-required is false, default is undefined, multiple is false. \* `type: file`, The resulting value is still an ‘str’ in Python and a ‘character’ in R. In order to correctly pass files in some platforms (e.g. Docker and Nextflow), viash needs to know which arguments are input/output files.
+required is false, default is undefined, multiple is false. \* `type: file`, The resulting value is still an ‘str’ in Python and a ‘character’ in R. In order to correctly pass files in some platforms (e.g. Docker and Nextflow), Viash needs to know which arguments are input/output files.
 Additional property values: - `must_exist: true/false`, denotes whether the file or folder should exist at the start of the execution.